ElectricRCAircraftGuy/eRCaGuy_PathShortener/README.md

 1. Run `path_shortener` on the directory you want to send to Windows:
     ```bash
+    # Run the full program if you want to copy/paste an entire dir from Linux to Windows, or
+    # zip it up and move it from Linux to Windows.
     path_shortener path/to/your/directory

+    # If you are shortening and fixing paths in a git repository, you probably want to keep
+    # symlinks as symlinks rather than copying their contents, so use the `--keep_symlinks` option.
+    path_shortener --keep_symlinks path/to/your/github_repository
     ```

 1. Zip up `path/to/your/directory_short` and send it over!
 You have now ensured that they have copies of good files instead of symlinks or broken symlinks, and that all paths are short enough and contain no illegal Windows characters.